apeunit/LaunchControlD/README.md

 # LaunchControlD

-The command & control server for the LaunchControl project
+The command & control server for the LaunchControl project.
+LaunchControl:

+1. takes a description of a Cosmos chain's genesis file
+2. provisions one virtual machine per Cosmos validator node
+3. generates the configuration files for each validator node
+4. deploys the Cosmos chain on each VM
+5. deploys an instance of the Cosmos light client
+6. and optionally a faucet.

+This simplifies the task of spinning up chains.

 ## Configuration

-The LaunchControlD project **requires** a configuration file to run properly, here is an example `config.yaml` file:
+The LaunchControlD project **requires** a configuration file, which specifies how lctrld can provision and manage virtual machines.

+Here is an example `config.yaml` file:

 ```yaml
 ---